KentoNishi/GHP-TensorFlow.js/README.md

 The command will initialize a Jekyll server at ``http://127.0.0.1:4000/``.

 ## GitHub Pages
 The project is designed to work with GitGub pages.
-The page is currently set up at the (master branch)[https://kentonishi.github.io/Simple-TensorFlow.js-Project/].
+The page is currently set up at the [master branch](https://kentonishi.github.io/Simple-TensorFlow.js-Project/).